dss-extensions/dss_matlab/README.md

 - [`OpenDSSDirect.py`](http://github.com/dss-extensions/OpenDSSDirect.py): More pythonic bindings and useful tools.
 - [`DSS Sharp`](http://github.com/dss-extensions/dss_sharp/): .NET assembly to use the native DLL, mimics the COM object as used in .NET.

-The first non-preview version, 0.10.3, is expected to cover most of the COM functions and classes.
+Version 0.10.3, released on 2019-06-14, covers most of the COM functions and classes, besides some extensions from DSS C-API.
 If you find a missing function or unexpected behavior, please open an issue on GitHub to both help us track and hopefully fix it, and also inform other users.

 ## Usage